mlochbaum/BQN/running.md

 Because self-hosted BQN requires only a simple virtual machine to run, it is [fairly easy](implementation/vm.md) to embed it in another programming language by implementing this virtual machine.
 The way data is represented is part of the VM implementation: it can use native arrays or a custom data structure, depending on what the language supports.
 An initial implementation will be very slow, but can be improved by replacing functions from the BQN-based runtime with native code.
 As the VM system can be hard to work with if you're not familiar with it, I advise you to contact me to discuss this option it you are interested.

+In progress VMs are [CBQN](https://github.com/dzaima/CBQN) in C, and [ebqn](https://github.com/cannadayr/ebqn) in Erlang.
+Although both of these work (can compile and run code; only missing some fill support in CBQN), neither is considered useful for any purpose yet.
+CBQN is likely to become the main high-performance BQN implementation but is currently only a few times faster than Javascript and has an interface that's only useful for testing. ebqn is extremely slow—hours to compile.

 ### dzaima/BQN

 [dzaima/BQN](https://github.com/dzaima/BQN/) is an implementation in Java created by modifying the existing dzaima/APL.
 It should be easy to run on desktop Linux and Android.
 It is still in development and has almost complete syntax support but incomplete primitive support: major missing functionality is dyadic Depth (`⚇`), Windows (`↕`), and many cases of set functions (`⊐⊒∊⍷`, mostly with rank >1).